Use App Tester

 The Manage Transactions tab contains the following information for each transaction:

-- RECEIPT: Type of product purchased.
+- RECEIPT: The type of product purchased.
 Valid values for IAP are CONSUMABLE, ENTITLEMENT, and SUBSCRIPTION.

 - RECEIPT ID: Unique identifier for the transaction.

-- SOLD BY: App that sold the item.
+- SOLD BY: The app that sold the item.

-- STATUS: Transaction status.
+- STATUS: The transaction status.
 Valid values are PURCHASED or CANCELED.
 These App Tester values map to the IAP API values FULFILLED and UNAVAILABLE, respectively.

 From the Manage Transactions tab, you can perform the following tasks: